GanonMaor/spectra-salon-website/SUMIT_COMPLETE_INTEGRATION_GUIDE.md

 ## 🎯 Overview

-Complete integration with SUMIT payment system using their 3-step flow:
+✅ **PRODUCTION READY** - Complete integration with SUMIT payment system using their 3-step flow:

 1. Create User
 2. Set Payment Method (with tokenization)
 3. Initial Charge (0 amount for trial)

+**Updated:** January 2025 with real Product IDs and production-ready configuration.

 ## 🏗️ Architecture